klenkes74/kp-billing/README.md

 ### ratio
 The rating engine.
 This module rates the record on basis of the customer and product of the record.

+### quod
+The generator for the itemised bill.
+I come from telco, so I call it CDR (Call Data Record) most of the times.

 ### libellum
 The invoice and report engine.
 This module generates the invoices and reports for cucstomers based on the rated records.